Cops (TV program): History

 Cops was created by John Langley and Malcolm Barbour, who tried unsuccessfully for several years to get a network to carry the program.
-When the 1988 Writers Guild of America strike forced them to find other kinds of programming, the young Fox Television network picked up the low-cost Cops, which had no union writers.
+When the 1988 Writers Guild of America strike forced networks to find other kinds of programming, the young Fox Television network picked up the low-cost Cops, which had no union writers.

 The program premiered on the Fox television network on March 11, 1989, following a seven-week test run on six Fox owned-and-operated stations.
-The program was one of only two remaining first-run prime-time programs airing on Saturday nights on the four major U.S. broadcast television networks (along with CBS's 48 Hours Mystery).
+The program was one of only two remaining first-run prime-time programs airing on Saturday nights on the four major American broadcast television networks (along with CBS's 48 Hours Mystery).
 Malcolm Barbour left from producing Cops in 1994.

 For the first 25 seasons, Cops was broadcast by the Fox television network with reruns of earlier seasons syndicated by local television stations and cable networks, including truTV and G4.
-After Fox canceled the show in May 2013, Spike-which later became known as the Paramount Network- picked it up for an additional five seasons, in addition to reruns of previous seasons.
+After Fox canceled the show in May 2013, Spike, which later became known as the Paramount Network, picked it up for an additional five seasons, in addition to reruns of previous seasons.
 The 30th season premiered on June 17, 2017.

 On August 21, 2017, Cops celebrated its 1,000th episode with a live special called Cops: Beyond the Bust, hosted by Terry Crews (who plays a police sergeant in the sitcom Brooklyn Nine-Nine), which included historical clips from the run of the program as well as reunions of officers and the suspects that they arrested.
 The date of the 1,000th episode also marked a shift of episode premieres from Saturdays to Mondays.